 Starting a business requires you to objectively see if your idea will yield the results that you want.
 Regardless of the reason, a lot of businesses still fail to make it beyond the first few years of being in the market.
 This is where an exceptional business plan comes into play.
 A business plan is one way to evaluate an idea before you commit to pursuing it.
 The process of creating the plan can reveal factors that you might not otherwise consider, which might save you from making rash decisions.

 There’s so much you don’t know about when you’re just starting out.
 From your customers, your competition – even how you’ll run your operations.
 Therefore, you need a business plan to reduce the risk of pursuing the wrong opportunity.
 As a business owner, this will help you uncover weak spots, flaws, and will allow you to create contingency plans.
-It will also provide a crystal-clear view of products and services that you want to offer; therefore, you can adjust your business accordingly.
+It will also provide a crystal-clear view of the products and services that you want to offer; therefore, you can adjust your business accordingly.

 You can use this document to set high-level milestones for your company and guide your sales and marketing strategies.
 This is to keep everyone informed about your company’s objective and ensure that every team is working towards the same priorities.
 It is also imperative, especially in the early stages of the company, that the founding members are on the same page to move the business forward – because a business plan without a goal is useless.

-Information about your customers and competition must be a part of your business plan.
+Information about your customer and competition must be a part of your business plan.
 It needs to be comprehensive and should include data like customer behavior, demographics, income bracket, geographic factors, and more to help you easily identify your target market.
 If you also have an in-depth analysis of your direct and indirect competitors, you have a better understanding of your company’s competitive advantages.

 Writing and reviewing your plan regularly gives you better insight into what you need to do to continuously improve.
 With your business plan as your guide, you can stay organized and remain committed to long-term goals.
-According to research, SMEs that plan and review their results tend to grow 30% faster and are less likely to become a part of statistics on business that fail.
+According to research, SMEs that plan and review their results tend to grow 30% faster and are less likely to become a part of statistics on businesses that fail.

 As your business grows, some of the challenges that you’ll face will be related to your finances.
 A good business plan will help you connect your cash flow – this takes preparation and management.
 However, there are times when sales on account, physical products, purchasing assets, slow-paying customers, or repaying debts might make your business suffer; that is why a plan will help you see foresee problems like these and adjust to it accordingly.